- Immediately After the Assault

 - Forensic Medical Exam (Rape Kit)

 If you were sexually assaulted within the last 3 days (72 hours) you have the option of a forensic medical exam (rape kit).
-The forensic exam is not required in order to get medical treatment, but can only be performed at City Hospital or the Royal University Hospital during the times specified above.
+The forensic exam is not required in order to get medical treatment, but can only be performed at a Saskatoon hospital emergency room.

 If you choose to get a forensic exam, the police will be called to take your statement and collect the evidence from the doctor.
 The forensic evidence may be used in a police investigation and possibly at trial.